 Note: There are other tax-advantaged accounts available, though the ones listed above are the primary ones to save for retirement (versus a 529 or ESA, for example, which are tax-advantaged accounts to help you save for an education).

-1. Start saving as much as you can.
-Now.
+1. Start saving as much as you can

-The sooner you get started, the sooner you can start taking advantage of compounding interest, i.e.., the returns on investments in your account will be reinvested and generate returns of their own.
-The sooner you begin saving for retirement, the longer the power of compounding can help you to grow your savings.
-Let’s compare two examples:
+Compound interest refers to the returns on investments in your account that are reinvested and generate returns of their own.
+The sooner you get started, the sooner you can take advantage of compounding growth.
+And the sooner you begin saving for retirement, the longer the power of compounding can help you to grow your savings.

 Not all retirement savings tools are created equal.
-Some definitely give more advantages than others.
+Some provide more advantages than others.
 Anything that offers the ability to invest opens the opportunity to grow when the market grows, which could be at a pace faster than inflation.
-Far too many people are relying on checking/savings accounts as a primary tool to help them save for retirement.
-The low interest rates in recent years actually mean that the value of your money won’t keep pace with inflation (i.e., could lose value over time).
+Far too many people rely on checking or savings accounts as a primary tool to help them save for retirement.
+Low interest rates in recent years mean that your money's value may not keep pace with inflation (i.e., it could lose value over time).

-What really matters though is that you set a long-term investment strategy (we can help with that through using any of our model portfolios offered through our built-in digital investment advice) and then put your retirement savings on auto-pilot.
-It can be tempting to pull money out of the market, especially when you see swings up and down.
-History shows that the best thing to do has been to leave it in place.
+What matters is that you set a long-term investment strategy (we can help with that through using any of our model portfolios¹ offered through our built-in digital investment education) and then put your retirement savings on autopilot.
+It can be tempting to pull money out of the market, especially when you see swings up and down, but we believe it’s important to stick to your strategy and not let emotions dictate your financial decisions.

 One of the best features of a 401(k) is that it can help you make it easy to keep putting money away to build up your retirement savings.
 Each paycheck is an opportunity to add a little bit more.

 Good news: It’s easy to start your Human Interest 401(k).
-In roughly 5 minutes, you can be on your way to securing your financial future.
+In roughly 5 minutes, you can be on your way to help secure your financial future.
 You can find out more details about your company’s 401(k) plan in the Documents tab at app.humaninterest.com.

 Try to increase your contributions by 1% of your annual pay in the next month.
 If you get a bump in your pay, increase your contribution by another 1-2% on top of that.
 Here’s what a small increase could look like: